Vestibular Therapy High Ridge, MO

 Signs and Symptoms of Vestibular Disorders

 A wide range of symptoms can be indicative of vestibular disorders, varying in intensity and length.
-You should think about consulting a healthcare professional like a physical therapist at Axes in High Ridge, MO if you experience any of the following repeatedly or for a prolonged period of time:
+You should seek a consultation with a healthcare professional like a physical therapist at Axes in High Ridge, MO if you experience prolonged:

 • Dizziness